ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.3-custom_embeddings/0_README.md

     vectorizer = Word2VecVectorizer.load_embeddings(embeddings_file_path, include_unk = True, unk_method = 'rnd', unk_vector = None, unk_word = '<UNK>')
 ````

+For unk_method, we can have:
+- a random vector ('rnd')
+- mean of all the vocabulary ('mean')
+- vector of all zeros ('zero')

+For unk_vector, you can chose to provide your own vector for unknown words.

+For unk_word, it is the string representation for the unknown words.

 ## Embedding Lookup

 The toolkit provides an easy way to perform embedding lookup using _most_similar_ function.
 For example, to look up terms that are semantically similar to the word 'beach', you can call the below line.